StyraInc/lib.jwt/README.md

 ### Capabilities

-The first option is to use the
+The next option is to use the
 [capabilities feature](https://www.openpolicyagent.org/docs/latest/deployments/#capabilities) of OPA to restrict the available built-in functions at the time of building a bundle for production (likely in CI/CD).